wesleyduff/Blog-and-Tutorials/src/TDD/README.md

+> #TDD - Created by *Kent Beck* in the early 1990's when he was employed by the Crystler Corporation.

 # Tutorial on How to get Started with TDD
+- TDD is also part of the Extream programming methodology.

 ## Structure
 Each level of the tutorial will be located in folders.